dottedmag/dottedmag.net/src/talks.md

 title: Talks
 ----
-# You're wasting most of your production CPUs
+# You're Wasting Most of Your Production CPUs

 Modern CPUs are beasts of performance.
 Are you sure your Python program uses significant part of this power?
 Or even your C program?
 This talk gives you a glimpse of what has changed in CPUs in the last 30 years, and why it's important to software engineer's day-to-day work and month-to-month AWS bill.